VarshniR/FIFA_WorldCup/README.md

 SELECT ROUND(AVG(goals_scored),2) AS avg_goals
 	 FROM worldcups;
 ```
-5. To analyze the correlation between home-team wins, away-team wins and draws I used the CASE WHEN command in combination with SUM.
+5. Even when it is the World Cup there's always a "home-team" and an "away-team".
+There's always talk about how the home-team usually plays a better game, so I thought it was interesting to see the amount of games that were won, lost or a draw by home-team vs away-team.
+To analyze the correlation between home-team wins, away-team wins and draws I used the CASE WHEN command in combination with SUM.
 ```
 SELECT
   SUM(CASE WHEN home_team_goals > away_team_goals THEN 1 ELSE 0 END) AS Total_Home_Team_Wins,